multiversx/mx-docs/docs/developers/reproducible-contract-builds.md

 - **`contract-1.2.3.source.json`** : packaged (bundled) source code.

 :::tip
-You can run a local test using this [example-sc](https://github.com/multiversx/mx-reproducible-contract-build-example-sc).
+You can run a local test using [these example contracts](https://github.com/multiversx/mx-contracts-rs).
 :::

 [comment]: # (mx-context-auto)